Galaxy-AI/GALLM/README.md

 -  data generation: https://github.com/LianjiaTech/BELLE and https://guanaco-model.github.io/
 -  the first work: https://github.com/tatsu-lab/stanford_alpaca

-GALLM2.0，This model has been upgraded based on GALLM1.0，Now available for use on the Galaxy AI（AI PLUS），Users can follow the WeChat official account（云汉AI）Or visit [AI PLUS Platform](https://app.yunhan-ai.com) Understand and try the powerful features and performance of this model。At the same time, the AI PLUS platform provides a wide range of AI intelligent tools, such as new media writing, e-commerce, educational papers, and workplace tools, which can greatly improve work efficiency.
+GALLM2.0，This upgraded model, GALLM2.0, is now available on Galaxy AI(AI PLUS) platform.Users can follow the WeChat official account（云汉AI） or visit our website [AI PLUS Platform](https://app.yunhan-ai.com) There, users can understand and experience the powerful capabilities of GALLM2.0.The AI PLUS platform also offers various AI tools, such as those for new media writing, e-commerce, education, and workplace.
+These tools can substantially improve productivity and efficiency.